leisun1984/learngit/readme.txt

-git is a version cotrol software. git is free software.
+Git is a distributed version cotrol system.
+Git is free software.